rsta2/circle-docs/docs/basic-system-services/gpio-access.rst

 	* GPIOModeAlternateFunction4
 	* GPIOModeAlternateFunction5

+	On the Raspberry Pi 5 ``Mode`` can have these additional values:

+	* GPIOModeAlternateFunction6
+	* GPIOModeAlternateFunction7
+	* GPIOModeAlternateFunction8

 .. cpp:function:: void CGPIOPin::AssignPin (unsigned nPin)

 	Assigns a GPIO pin number to the object.
 To be used together with the default constructor and ``SetMode()``.
 See ``CGPIOPin::CGPIOPin()`` for the possible values for ``nPin``.